Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Normalization of NLD and SF Normalization of NLD and gamma-SF

-Despite the lack of auxiliary data for normalization there is still valuable information on the NLD and $\gamma$SF that can be obtained from the non-normalized experimental NLD and $\gamma$SF.
-Through the application of the simple principle that the NLD increases with excitation energy places limits on the possible values of the slope parameter ($\alpha$ in Eq. \eqref{eq:TransfNLD_GSF}).
-This in turn constrains the shape of the $\gamma$SF, giving valuable insight into models that can reasonably reproduce the $\gamma$SF.
-This can be taken a step further, given a set of models for the NLD and $\gamma$SF, it can be explored what the appropriate normalization and model parameters are for the best agreement between models and experimental data.
+This can be taken a step further by considering several models for NLD and $\gamma$SF to get a range of acceptable normalization parameters.
 To perform such an analysis we apply Bayesian statistics.
-Analyzing Oslo method data within a Bayesian statistics framework has previously been demonstrated by Midtbø \textit{et al.} in Ref. \cite{Midtb2019} and our analysis is based on the framework presented therein.
+Analyzing Oslo method data within a Bayesian statistics framework has previously been demonstrated by Midtbø \textit{et al.} \cite{Midtb2019} and our analysis is based on the framework presented therein.
 The starting point of the normalization analysis is Bayes' theorem